swkim01/waveshare-dtoverlays/README.md

 1.)
 Wayland Server with DRM/KMS

-The touchscreen with wayland are handled by libinput and udev rules.
+The touchscreens with wayland are handled by libinput and udev rules.
 At first you have to get the device name(like ADS7846 Touchscreen) by following command.
 ```
 $ sudo libinput list-devices | grep Device
 ```